 Most people would never articulate that with their lips (claiming to be an atheist) but many articulate that with their lives because that’s what they say in their hearts, “There is no God.”
 There is no God I’m accountable to, there is no God who sees me or hears me, there is no God who’s with me.
 The majority of the world is not necessarily positional atheists, they’re more of what we would call “practical atheists.”

 Apart from God, there is none (not one) who does good.
 Paul the Apostle refers to this truth in Romans 3:10, 12 while teaching us that we’re all guilty before God.
-When we admit that guilt, when we plead guilty before Jesus, we’re covered with His righteousness made perfectly innocent – forever.
+When we admit that guilt, when we plead guilty before Jesus, and turn to Him by faith, we’re covered with His righteousness and made perfectly innocent – forever.

 It’s interesting how this brief but blunt Proverb in the Old Testament packs such an eternal and theological punch.
 While all the world is in the pursuit of money and happiness – we should have as our priority righteousness and holiness.

 The “day of wrath” is the day of doom for those who don’t know the Lord, those who refuse to place their faith in Jesus.
-All the money in the universe won’t help anyone in any way.
+All the wealth in the world won’t help anyone in any way.
 (Mark 8:36)

 On that day, when we stand before God, the only issue of importance will be whether or not we stand in the righteousness of Christ – something we receive when we repent and place our faith in Jesus, who died for us on that cross, in payment for our sins, but then rose again, opening those doors to life in heaven – forever.